-When it comes to mastering project management – it’s all about getting the knowledge and tools we need.
+When it comes to mastering project management, it’s all about getting the knowledge and tools we need.
+From legitimate educators.

-Experience, of course, is always important – and you can be an absolute superstar at your job – but the ability to manage projects is not something that we are born with….
+Experience, of course, is always important – and you can be an absolute superstar at your job – but the ability to manage projects is not something that we’re born with….

 Look, that’s not to say that some of us aren’t naturally more gifted at it than others.

 BUT, because of the rapid growth and transition of our workforce into the ‘gig economy’, or contract/freelance, short-term work – project management has subsequently taken a specific shape in our current context.

 And that shape is, that the ability to manage projects properly is now crucial.
 And, the applied knowledge and skills we need to manage our project, must be learned correctly.
 Not guessed as we go!